pengmeng/redisugar/README.md

 want to use it like python str, just copy it to a str object, play, then update it back into redis.
  - RediSugar\[key\] only return as python str object, you must explicitly create a rstr object.

+### rzset / sorted_set
+ - Consider to implement set-like interfaces in future
+ - Sorted Set also inherit collections.MutableMapping, therefore supporting dict-like interfaces
+ - *_lex suffix methods are not implemented at this time

 TODO
 ----
  - add comparison methods for all data structures
+ - implement set-like interfaces for rzset class

 Acknowledgement